 Staying ahead of a dirty pool is the key to avoiding the unpleasant task of draining and cleaning a pool, but sometimes it’s the only way to get a contaminated pool back to pristine condition.
-It typically costs $500 to $700 to drain and clean a pool and usually takes several days.
+The best pool cleaning services typically charge $500 to $700 to drain and clean a pool and the job usually takes several days.
 Since it’s more expensive, a pool company will try other common treatments to clean the pool first.
 Still, stubborn algae stains, significant floor dirt, and unresolved murky water usually indicate the need for a complete drain and clean.

 Maintaining a pool is not as simple as it sounds.
-Many uncontrollable factors affect the quality of your pool water, from sunshine to wind to sunscreen chemicals.
-If you don’t have an abundance of time on your hands, keeping up with testing, cleaning, and maintaining your pool can become overwhelming.
+Many uncontrollable factors affect the quality of pool water, from sunshine to wind to sunscreen chemicals.
+For those who don’t have an abundance of time on their hands, keeping up with testing, cleaning, and maintaining a pool can become overwhelming.
 Water quality can quickly deteriorate to unsafe levels that make it unappealing to hang out poolside.
-Consider the following reasons for hiring a qualified professional for pool maintenance.
+Homeowners may want to consider the following benefits of hiring a swimming pool maintenance service.

-The appearance of a professionally maintained pool usually surpasses that of a DIY-maintained pool simply due to the skill and available time a pro has to commit to keeping your pool sparkling clean.
-While you’re busy working or on vacation, they can keep an eye on the pool to make sure a sudden algae bloom doesn’t happen on their watch.
+The appearance of a professionally maintained pool usually surpasses that of a DIY-maintained pool simply due to the skill and available time a pro has to commit to keeping the pool sparkling clean.
+While a homeowner is busy working or on vacation, a pro can keep an eye on the pool to make sure a sudden algae bloom doesn’t happen on their watch.
 This means it’s possible to jump into the pool anytime without having to wonder, “Why is my pool cloudy?”

-Water evaporation can happen faster than you realize.
+Water evaporation can happen faster than anticipated.
 On average, a pool can lose up to 2 inches of water in a week.
-It’s easy to forget to check the water levels frequently until you notice the pool is nearly a foot lower than usual.
-This can become dangerous if you have a deep end for diving that is now shallower than expected.
+It’s easy for homeowners to forget to check the water levels frequently until the pool water is nearly a foot lower than usual.
+This can become dangerous if the pool has a deep end for diving that is now shallower than expected.
 Additionally, if the water level drops below the skimmer basket intake tubes, the pump could be irreparably damaged.
-Pool service companies will make sure that the pool is always topped up no matter how much evaporation occurs each week.
+Pool service companies will make this concern a thing of the past by keeping levels topped off consistently.

-When homeowners think of pools, visions of backyard barbecues, pool parties, and relaxation ensue, but there’s a hidden aspect that’s less pleasant: water quality safety.
+When homeowners think of pools, visions of backyard barbecues, pool parties, and relaxation ensue, but there’s a hidden aspect that’s less pleasant: water-quality safety.
 Pools are the perfect breeding ground for all manner of bacteria, fungi, viruses, and protozoa.
-Spending the time to stay on top of the cleanliness and clarity of your pool should be paramount when considering installing a pool—or be prepared to set aside funds for monthly pool maintenance costs.
+Letting professionals stay on top of the cleanliness and clarity of a pool means it will be free of these threats, and homeowners can stick to lounging and party planning.

-For inground pools, maintaining your pool also includes keeping the pool deck clean and tidy.
+Part of total inground pool costs include maintaining the pool deck.
 Less debris on the ground means less debris blowing into the pool.
 Once a pool is overwhelmed by debris or bacteria, it can be challenging to bring it back to a usable level.
 With a regular pool maintenance service, there is less time for dirt and debris to build up, meaning the pool area stays tidy and usable.

 While it isn’t too difficult to learn how to maintain a pool, a common decision for pool owners is to handle the easy skimming and sweeping tasks independently while leaving the weekly or monthly tasks to a pro.
-Letting a qualified pool technician handle the chemical balance of your pool can bring some peace of mind that regular users can enjoy the pool safely.
+Letting a qualified pool technician handle the chemical balance of the pool can bring some peace of mind that regular users can enjoy the pool safely.
 Pool technicians are also adept at handling those long-handled vacuums that reach the bottom of deep-end pools.
 With monthly inspections, they’ll also make sure the filters, drains, and pumps work optimally and replace them before they break down and upset the water quality.